raghavaroyal/colordetection/README.md

-in this project I use the dataset is **https://github.com/codebrainz/color-names/blob/master/output/colors.csv** to run the opencv files and pandas files we need a virtual environment. to create a virtual environment i use vscode.
-The command is --> '**python -m venv .env**' the above command creates a virtual environment after that update pip --> '**pip3 install --upgrade**' to run the opencv file we need a library that library name is 'opencv-python' to import that library --> '**pip3 install opencv-python**'
+in this project I use the dataset is **https://github.com/codebrainz/color-names/blob/master/output/colors.csv** to run the opencv files and pandas files we need a virtual environment. to create a virtual environment in windows terminal The command is --> '**py -m venv .env**' the above command creates a virtual environment after that update pip --> '**pip3 install --upgrade**' to run the opencv file we need a library that library name is 'opencv-python' to import that library --> '**pip3 install opencv-python**'